 If you’re looking for creative ways to practice, here are a few ideas:

 - Create a project.
 Building a project is a great way to learn how to code in C#.
 Think about an idea, then try to build it with the skills you have acquired.

 - Participate in a hackathon.
 Hackathons are contests where people come together to build a project in a short period of time.
-If you’re looking for a more intense practice session and want to meet other developers in the process, then participating in a hackathon can be a valuable use of your time.
+Participating in a hackathon is a great way to meet other developers who have varying levels of skills in the languages you know.

 - Take on a coding challenge.
 On sites like Codewars and Coderbyte, you can find coding challenges that have been written to help people refine their knowledge of coding.
 These sites often have challenges specifically for C# developers, which you can use to level up your skills.